Club Drive

 Club Drive is a 1994 racing simulation video game developed and published by Atari Corporation for the Atari Jaguar.
 The game is set in a car-friendly amusement park where players can engage in different modes like racing, tag, or item collecting.
 The game allows exploration of various themed arenas, with each mode featuring its own set of rules and objectives for competitive play.

-Club Drive was conceived by lead programmer Todd Powers.
+Club Drive was conceived by lead programmer Todd Powers and produced by James "Purple" Hampton.
+The team wanted to make an open world game with striking environments where the player drove a car in the style of Hot Wheels.
+Atari did not know how to market the game and pressured Powers into making it a more serious racing title.
 The game was intended to feature online play via the Jaguar Voice/Data Communicator, but was developed without online features due to the modem's cancellation.

-Journalists gave the game unfavorable reviews for its visuals and gameplay, with limited praise for its multiplayer and exploration.
+Journalists gave Club Drive unfavorable reviews for its visuals and gameplay, with limited praise for its multiplayer and exploration.
 Retrospective commentary has been mixed, with several journalists calling it one of the worst video games of all time.